Skip to main content

 (3) Speech-language pathology services

 (a) Description: services that are planned, directed, supervised and conducted for individuals or groups of individuals who have or are suspected of having disorders of communication.
 The application of principles, methods, or procedures related to the development and disorders of human communication can include identification, evaluation, and treatment.
-The speech-language pathology service will be recommended by a licensed speech-language pathologist acting within the scope of his or her practice under Ohio law who holds a current, valid license to practice speech-language pathology issued under Chapter 4753. of the Revised Code.
+The speech-language pathology service will be recommended by a speech-language pathologist as defined in Chapter 4753. of the Revised Code.

 (b) Qualified practitioners who can deliver the services: